 This course is completed entirely online in 5 weekly sessions.
 Through reading, online discussions and a final project, participants will examine the legislation protecting ELs' education rights, the foundational principles of SEI, ELE programming in Massachusetts, and an overview of SEI lesson planning.
 There will be 5 weeks of content with some additional time built in for completion of the final product.
 Participants are able to log in weekly at their convenience.
 Participants will receive 15 PDPs for successful completion of this course.
 More

 Class size: 30 seats

-The SEEM Collaborative has been approved by the MA DESE to provide full and administrator SEI Endorsement Courses for cost.
-This is an ESE approved route to SEI Endorsement for all educators who have ELLs and their supervisors.
+The SEEM Collaborative has been approved by the Massachusetts Department of Elementary and Secondary Education to provide the full and administrator SEI Endorsement courses for cost.
+This is an ESE approved route to SEI Endorsement for all educators who have ELs and their supervisors.